DataGallery/blog/_posts/2015-03-19-Meetup-with-Brian-Platt.md

 Pothole Repair
 --------------
 In 2015 winter season, the city in partnership with the county increased the number of crews to seven.
 Further, the Department of Public Works (DPW) is equipping their crews with Spatial Data Logic (SDL) tablet app with real-time workflow where crews can check off the filled potholes as they fill them out.
 In the last week alone, the city filled over 1,000 potholes, as compared with 3,000 potholes between Jan and May filled last year.
 The process of collecting information about location of potholes can be improved.
-The city relies on several sources, including request filed with the [Resident Response Center][rrc] or [FixIt Mobile App][fixit], phone calls, emails and text messages sent directly to DWP’s director Mark Redfield, and FB posts.
+The city relies on several sources, including resident requests filed with the [Resident Response Center][rrc] or [FixIt Mobile App][fixit], phone calls, emails and text messages sent directly to DWP’s director Mark Redfield, and FB posts.
 The city does not have an app like [Street Bump][streetbump] to help them automatically identify potholes.

 Official documents digitization process
 ---------------------------------------